Tomato Egg Drop Miso Soup

 If you're looking for a quick and cozy soup that’s packed with umami flavor and ready in just 10 minutes, this Tomato Egg Drop Miso Soup is for you.

-It combines the deep savoriness of miso with sweet, juicy tomatoes and soft ribbons of egg for a comforting Miso soup that's light yet satisfying.
+It combines the deep savoriness of miso with sweet, juicy tomatoes and soft ribbons of egg for a comforting miso soup that feels both light and satisfying.

 • Quick & Easy – Ready in 10 minutes with minimal prep